Steps of the eviction process in New York:

 As the next step in the eviction process, New York landlords must file a petition in the appropriate court.
 The eviction case shall be held in a court where the property is located.

-The petition for eviction and notice of petition may be served via one of the following methods:
+The petition for eviction and notice of petition may be served in one of the following methods:

-- Giving them to the tenant in person any day except for Sundays or the tenant’s religious observance days;
+- Handing them directly to the tenant in person any day except for Sundays or the tenant’s religious observance days

-- Leaving them with someone who lives or works at the rental unit AND copies are mailed via first class mail and certified mail; or
+- Leaving them with someone who lives or works at the rental unit AND copies are mailed, within one day, via first class mail and certified mail

-- Posting the petition and notice in a conspicuous place OR under the “entrance door” of the rental unit AND copies are mailed via first class and certified mail.
+- Posting the petition and notice in a conspicuous place OR under the “entrance door” of the rental unit AND copies are mailed, within one day, via first class and certified mail

-- Evictions for nonpayment of rent.
-The tenant must respond to the petition within 10 days.
+For evictions related to nonpayment of rent, the tenant must respond to the petition within 10 days.
 A hearing will be set for 3-8 days after the response is received by the court.
 If there’s no response, the court may rule for the landlord.
-However, a tenant can pay rent in full any time prior to a hearing and the eviction will be stopped.
+A tenant can pay rent in full any time prior to a hearing and the eviction will be stopped.

-- All other eviction types.
-If a tenant wants to contest (fight) the hearing, they must bring any documentation to the hearing that’s already scheduled, which is when the tenant can present reasons for why they shouldn’t be evicted, or for why there shouldn’t be a hearing in the first place.
+For all other eviction types, if a tenant wants to contest (fight) the hearing, they must bring any documentation to the hearing that’s already scheduled, which is when the tenant can present reasons for why they shouldn’t be evicted, or for why there shouldn’t be a hearing in the first place.

 Step 4: Warrant of Eviction Is Issued